 Commercial Pilot in CalgaryHousing & Career Guide · 2026

-Alberta's zero provincial income tax gives Commercial Pilots an immediate take-home advantage of roughly $12K per year compared to BC or Ontario.
+Alberta's lower provincial income tax rates (10–15%) and no PST give Commercial Pilots a meaningful take-home advantage compared to BC or Ontario.
 At $145K average annual income, Commercial Pilots are among the highest earners in Canada — which meaningfully changes the housing math compared to median-wage workers.
-On the housing side, a Commercial Pilot in Calgary faces a highly affordable market — requiring approximately 4 yr 5 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 15.7% of pre-tax salary.
+On the housing side, a Commercial Pilot in Calgary faces a l1 lower pressure market — requiring approximately 4 yr 5 mo of gross income to own a 2-bedroom home, with rent consuming roughly 15.7% of pre-tax salary.

 How Calgary compares for Commercial Pilots